Musical elements in the discrete-time representation of sound: Organization of notes in music

 Paradigmatic structures guide the creation of new musical material.
-One of the most central of them is the tension/relaxation dipole.
-Traditional dipoles are relate to tonic/dominant, repetition/variation, consonance/dissonance, coherence/rupture, symmetry/asymmetry, equivalence/difference, arrival/departure, near/far, stationary/moving, etc. Ternary relations tend to relate to the circle and to unification.
-The lucid ternary communion, `modus perfectus', opposes to the passionate dichotomic, `modus imperfectus'.
-Hereafter, there is an exposition dedicated to directional and cyclic arcs.
+One of the most established structures is the tension/relaxation dipole.
+Other traditional dipoles include tonic/dominant, repetition/variation, consonance/dissonance, coherence/rupture, symmetry/asymmetry, equivalence/difference, arrival/departure, near/far, and stationary/moving.
+All these dipoles are often thought of as parallel or even as equivalent.
+Ternary constructions tend to relate to the circle and to unification.
+The `transcendental' ternary communion, `modus perfectus', opposes to the `passionate' dichotomic, `modus imperfectus'.
+For a scholastic discussion on the composition of motives, phrases, melodies, themes and musical form (such as rondo, ternary, theme and variations) see~\cite{Schoenberg}.